chini5ko/fullstackopen/README.md

 ```

 # REACT Strucutre
 The structural units that make up the application's functional entities are React components.
-A React component defines the HTML for structuring the content, the JavaScript functions for determining functionality, and also the component's styling; all in one place.
+A React component defines the HTML for structuring the content, the JavaSwipt functions for determining functionality, and also the component's styling; all in one place.
 This is to create individual components that are as independent and reusable as possible.

 # deploy